-A combination of a terrarium starter kit and deco starter kit has the possibility of making the process much easier when you buy your first snake.
-But read labels carefully!
+A combination of a terrarium starter kit and deco starter kit can make the process much easier when you buy your first snake.
+But read the labels carefully!
 You don’t want to miss something critical for the terrarium.

 Now it’s time to bring together all the parts of your pet’s new home!